bbli/UNet/README.md

 ![unbiased](pics/unbiased_dice_loss.png)

-After some investigation, it seems to me that the biased dice loss was introduced in a Kaggle competition, and people have been using it ever since.
-For the datasets that it has been used on(see [this](https://github.com/jakeoung/Unet_pytorch) and [this](https://tuatini.me/practical-image-segmentation-with-unet/)), the ground truth is a single blob, which is not the case for my dataset.
+After some investigation as to why people would use the biased dice loss, it seems to me that for the datasets that it has been used on(see [this](https://github.com/jakeoung/Unet_pytorch) and [this](https://tuatini.me/practical-image-segmentation-with-unet/)), the ground truth is a single blob, which is not the case for my dataset.

 ### Cross Entropy vs Dice Loss Probabilities